Toad Patrol: Production

 This series was first realized by George and Peggy Sarson in 1985.
 He created the character of Mistle Toad back then, and penned a series of short stories about Toad Tunnels, tunnels dug in some areas of the world for groups of toads who migrate.
 The tunnels act as a way to give the Toads a safe passageway past freeways and roads, as this had been known to destroy whole groups of migrating toads before the invention of the tunnels.
 George found the perilous journey of the toads fascinating, and created a story about it.

-Teletoon, at the time not yet launched, commissioned the first season as early as January 1997 for its first batch of original programming.
+Good Coulthart, alongside Don Spencer and Rick Morrison, opened Funbag Animation Studios in 1993.
+Funbag would continue to produce animation until January 2007.

+Edward Sarson Productions and Funbag Animation Studios, founded in 1993 teamed up to form a joint venture called Toadbag Productions in 1995.
+Their first project was Toad Patrol.
+Sarson’s licensing program also included partnerships with companies like Flowers Bakeries, Beatrice, and Hallmark.
+Curtis Crawford, a Canadian-born director known for his work on Nickelodeon’s Doug, had joined Funbag as the director of creative development for the project.

+The Family Channel and Baton were on board in support of the first 13 episodes and Funbag owned 50% of the project.

+Funbag Animation started production on Toad Patrol in July 1997, after having spent over $500,000 within the previous year on computerizing its colour system and ink and paint.
+The show eventually went into production in winter 1997.
+Pre-production, as well as three initial scripts, central design pack, and voice casting already finished by this time.
+After linking a deal with Teletoon which commissioned the first season as early as January 1997 for its first batch of original programming., for a scheduled for launch in September 1998.

 In 2002, the sale of broadcast rights to Disney in the US was announced, along with the production of a second season.
 A show sponsor page had stated that 13 additional episodes of the series were in production as of 2005.

 The first season was produced by AKOM Production Company, while the second season was produced by RME Animation Studios.
 Slippery Jack is voiced by Brady Moffatt in the first season and not the second season because he is uncredited.

+In 2005, Toronto’s Portfolio Entertainment were the new owners of Toad Patrol.
+In September 2007, Toad Patrol was then aired on Malaysia’s RTM network, after securing a deal with Portfolio Entertainment.
+In February 2009, Portfolio Entertainment sold the airing rights of Toad Patrol to Minimax, which aired the show in within Central Europe.

 Run for the Toad, a marathon organized by Peggy and George Sarson, used characters from the series for branding and had special events for children where episodes of the show were aired in both English and French.
+The final Run for the Toad event was held in October 2019.